deeleman/design-system-boilerplate/README.md

 You can find more information and examples in [this tutorial](https://css-tricks.com/web-standards-meet-user-land-using-css-in-js-to-style-custom-elements/).

-## Publishing your library for later use elsewhere
+## :package: Publishing your library for later use elsewhere

 There are three strategies we recommend for using web components built with this library.